Skin Cancer

 - Flat scaly scar with a waxy appearance and blurred edges

 Despite the different appearances of the cancer, they all tend to bleed with little or no cause.
-Eighty-five percent of basal cell carcinomas occur on the face and neck since these are areas that are most exposed to the sun.
+Approximately 85 percent of basal cell carcinomas occur on the face and neck since these are areas that are most exposed to the sun.

-Risk factors for basal cell carcinoma include having fair skin, sun exposure, age (most skin cancers occur after age 50), exposure to ultraviolet radiation (as in tanning beds) and therapeutic radiation given to treat an unrelated health issue.
+Risk factors for basal cell carcinoma include fair skin, sun exposure, age (most skin cancers occur after age 50), exposure to ultraviolet radiation (from tanning beds, for example), and therapeutic radiation given to treat an unrelated health issue.

 Diagnosing basal cell carcinoma requires a biopsy — either excisional, where the entire tumor is removed along with some of the surrounding tissue, or incisional, where only a part of the tumor is removed (used primarily for large lesions).

-- Mohs Micrographic Surgery — The preferred method for optimal management of complex tumors including those on the head and neck, large tumors, or tumors previously treated by other methods where recurrence of the cancer has detected.
+- Mohs Micrographic Surgery — Mohs is the preferred treatment method for optimal management of complex tumors, including those on the head and neck, large tumors, or tumors previously treated by other methods where recurrence of the cancer has been detected.
 Mohs Micrographic Surgery combines removal of cancerous tissue with microscopic review while the surgery takes place.
 By mapping the diseased tissue layer by layer, less healthy skin is damaged when removing the tumor.

 - Cryosurgery — Some basal cell carcinomas respond to cryosurgery, where liquid nitrogen is used to freeze off the tumor.

-- Curettage and Desiccation — The preferred method of dermatologists, this treatment involves using a small metal instrument (called a curette) to scrape out the tumor along with an application of an electric current into the tissue to kill off any remaining cancer cells.
+- Curettage and Desiccation — The preferred method of dermatologists, this treatment involves using a small metal instrument (called a curette) to scrape out the tumor, followed by an electric current to destroy any remaining cancer cells and seal the wound.
+This method is ideal for small, well-defined basal cell carcinomas on low-risk areas of the body where the cosmetic outcome is less critical.

 - Prescription Medicated Creams — These creams can be applied at home.
 They stimulate the body’s natural immune system over the course of weeks.